djb222/autonomous-drone-yolo-rl/README.md

 ## Overview

-This repository is a cleaned portfolio version of a university group project that combined drone simulation, reinforcement learning, and computer vision.
+This repository is a 'cleaned' portfolio version of a university group project that combined drone simulation, reinforcement learning, and computer vision.

 The system simulates a quadrotor in PyBullet, uses a Gymnasium-style environment for reinforcement learning, and integrates a YOLO object-detection pipeline to identify phone-like goal objects from a simulated drone camera.